-Individuals Seeking Assistance:
+Individuals Seeking Assistance

-Individuals seeking assistance for all existing CDBG-funded programs implemented by the City of Bowling Green (and a part of the City’s approved Annual Action Plan for that program year) should complete an application in the City of Bowling Green Grants Administration Office, 304 North Church Street, Bowling Green, Ohio.
+Individuals seeking assistance for all existing CDBG-funded programs implemented by the City of Bowling Green (and a part of the City's approved Annual Action Plan for that program year) should complete an application in the City of Bowling Green Grants Administration Office, located at 304 North Church Street, Bowling Green, OH.
 Thereafter, designated City staff will verify the availability of funding and applicant eligibility in accordance with written policy.

 Those seeking assistance from one of the City's CDBG Housing Programs are served on a first-come, first-served basis.
 Applications will be kept on file for six months.
 Provided the applicant is eligible and funding is available, the applicant will receive assistance in the order the application is received by the City.
 Added detail regarding eligibility and the application process are contained in the City's approved Housing Policies and Procedures Manual.

-Agencies Seeking Assistance:
+Agencies Seeking Assistance

-Agencies seeking –CDBG funded program assistance should submit a written letter of intent/proposal to the City of Bowling Green at the first public hearing held during the development of the CDBG Five-Year Consolidated Plan.
-Advertising and other specifics related to this meeting are set forth in the City’s approved CDBG Citizen Participation Plan.
-Should additional funding become available after the adoption of the CDBG Five-Year Consolidated Plan, the City will advertise (in accordance with the City’s approved CDBG Participation Plan) prior to a public hearing related to the development of an Annual Action Plan.
+Agencies seeking CDBG funded program assistance should submit a written letter of intent/proposal to the City of Bowling Green at the first public hearing held during the development of the CDBG Five-Year Consolidated Plan.
+Advertising and other specifics related to this meeting are set forth in the City's approved CDBG Citizen Participation Plan.
+Should additional funding become available after the adoption of the CDBG Five-Year Consolidated Plan, the City will advertise (in accordance with the City's approved CDBG Participation Plan) prior to a public hearing related to the development of an Annual Action Plan.

 Agencies receiving CDBG funds to implement programming (as a sub-recipient) are required to collect source documentation from clients and make low-income determinations for each client served.
 The income status and eligibility of the client must be documented in the individual client file, following the methods prescribed in a signed sub-recipient agreement between the City of Bowling Green and the sub-recipient (agency awarded CDBG funding).